zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-instance-mix.md

 #### capacityOptimized
 This allocation strategy is focused on workloads where attaining capacity is the primary concern.
 When evaluating what VM size split to deploy in the scale set, Azure looks only at the underlying capacity available.
 It doesn't take price into account when determining what VMs to deploy.
 Using `capacityOptimized` can result in the scale set deploying the most expensive, but most readily available VMs.

+#### Prioritized
+This allocation strategy allows you to specify a priority ranking to the VM sizes specified.
+Note: ranking is optional, but if provided, it must be within the range of the `vmSizes` list size.
+Ranks can be duplicated across sizes, meaning the sizes have the same priority.
+Ranks do not need to be in sequential order.

 ## Cost
 Following the scale set cost model, usage of Instance Mix is free.
 You continue to only pay for the underlying resources, like the VM, disk, and networking.

 ## Limitations
 - Instance Mix is currently available in the following regions: West US, West US2, East US, and East US2.
 - Instance Mix is only available for scale sets using Flexible Orchestration Mode.
-- Instance Mix is currently only available through ARM template.
+- Instance Mix is currently only available through ARM template and the Azure portal.
 - You must have quota for the VM sizes you're requesting with Instance Mix.
 - You can specify **up to** five VM sizes with Instance Mix at this time.
 - Existing scale sets can't be updated to use Instance Mix.